 “I have heard it said that an artist only has to look at the art work they created as a child to see the directions and themes that will resonate in their adult work.
 That is certainly true with me.
 I experimented with all kinds of materials as a kid – marbling paper with oil paint, making handmade paper, drawing and painting and creating costumes.
 I would read about some new technique or see some interesting art, and the next thing you knew I was trying it out.
 Naturally, most of my experimentation took place outside!
 Now, I love to paint people I know, experiment with mixed media in my paintings and push the image toward abstraction.
 I am always seeking an essence of thought and feeling when I combine imagery with materials.
 There is an unbroken thread that weaves through all my work, no matter what materials I use or which techniques I employ.
 The Gulf of Mexico strongly influenced my visual, spiritual and philosophical senses as have the Mountains here in North Carolina.”

 Enjoying both an urban and rural experience, Fleta works and teaches in her studio at Riverview Station near downtown Asheville.
-She and her family share a country home near the city with two cats and a yard populated with hummingbirds, rabbits, opossum and deer.
+She and her family share a country home near the city with Peanut, the famous gallery dog, two cats, Jax and Vash, a feisty Quaker parrot named Elvira and a yard populated with hummingbirds, rabbits, opossum and deer.